Tennessee Basic Economic Development Course (TBEDC)

 - Course instructors include highly qualified economic development professionals from across the state and the country.

 A limited number of scholarships are available to TBEDC participants from Tennessee:

-This scholarship is in memoriam of Philip Trauernicht.
+This scholarship is in memory of Philip Trauernicht , a long time public servant to economic development.
 This annual scholarship provides full tuition to attend the annual Tennessee Basic Economic Development Course and up to four nights’ lodging during the course.
 Learn more about Philip and the scholarship here.

-A scholarship covers TBEDC tuition, and does not include hotel, travel, or meals.
-Applications must be received by April 3, 2017, to be considered for a scholarship.
+This scholarship covers TBEDC tuition and does not include hotel, travel or meals.
+Applications must be received by March 30, 2018 to be considered for a scholarship.
 Scholarship recipients will be required to pay a non-refundable processing fee of $150 upon receiving the award.
-Scholarships cover $495 of the $650 course tuition cost.
+Scholarships cover $545 of the $695 course tuition cost.
 The required processing fee will not be refundable should the participant withdraw from the course.

 Accreditation and Professional Development:

 The Tennessee Basic Economic Development Course is accredited by the International Economic Development Council (IEDC) and counts toward the CEcD certification for professional economic developers.
 Upon satisfactory completion of the TBEDC, participants will receive a course certificate and will qualify for admission to other IEDC courses for advanced training.

 CEU credits are available through the University of Tennessee Institute for Public Service.

 TBEDC Class of 2016